 3. DON’T perform exercises which require kneeling when the knee joints are affected.

 4. DON’T perform exercises which require repetitive stress or high impact activity.
+Especially for people new to exercise.

 5. DON’T treat the individual like they are not capable of certain exercises.
-People of all ages can suffer with arthritis in the joints, therefore, adapting exercises accordingly and working within their limitations is the way to tailor your programming so it is safe, effective and fun!
+People of all ages can live with arthritis in the joints, therefore, adapting exercises accordingly and working within their limitations is the way to tailor your programming so it is safe, effective and fun!

 These are some of the key considerations when planning an exercise programme.
 It is best practice as a fitness professional to have a detailed understanding of the conditions that your clients may disclose to you and in turn you will provide a higher level of service.